Trump judges and nominees who have fought protections for workers

 Allison Rushing (Fourth Circuit) represented Ernst & Young in Ernst & Young LLP v.
 Morris, which later was consolidated with Epic Systems Corp. v.
 Lewis, 138 S. Ct.
 1612 (2018).
 Rushing argued that employees who were denied overtime pay could be deprived of the right to unite and join as a class action in arbitration under the National Labor Relations Act.

 Damien Schiff (Nominated to Court of Federal Claims; Withdrawn) believes OSHA is unconstitutional.

 Lawrence VanDyke (Ninth Circuit) fought the Obama Administration’s overtime rule, opposing overtime pay for about 4 million workers.

-Justin Walker (Nominated to DC Circuit; Western District of Kentucky) represented a mining corporation after it violated the National Labor Relations Act “by refusing to recognize, bargain with, and provide…information” to the United Mine Workers of America International Union.
+Justin Walker (DC Circuit; previously Western District of Kentucky) represented a mining corporation after it violated the National Labor Relations Act “by refusing to recognize, bargain with, and provide…information” to the United Mine Workers of America International Union.
 He has also denigrated labor unions more generally, claiming that it is hypocritical to both support labor unions and advocate for “people power” over “special interest power.”

 Patrick Wyrick (Western District of Oklahoma) defended a law that converted the state’s workers’ compensation system into one that gave far fewer protections for injured workers.
 On the Oklahoma Supreme Court, Wyrick dissented in a case where the court awarded compensation to an injured worker who suffered a permanent and total disability.